snorristurluson/snorristurluson.github.io/about.md

 permalink: /about/
 ---

+I am a Senior Software Developer at WuxiNextCode, working on GOR - a genomic database engine.
-I am a former software architect at CCP Games.
+Prior to that I was a software architect at CCP Games.
 Worked on the launcher, Wine support, graphics engine and other random stuff for EVE Online, usually low level.
 This blog details some interesting things I've run into at work, as well as new things I'm trying out in my spare time.